Picture

 I also upgraded our electrical system using a PDM Power Distribution Module with outlets all around the bike to charge our phones, GoPros, etc. This is essential for me to have my navigation (phone) running all the time so it can get me to where I need to go.
 The Distribution Module is a great device, and it's simple to install.

-or anything else with a USB) is through the tank-bag using a surface SAE Connector.
+The way in which I can charge my phone while I ride (or anything else with a USB) is through the tank-bag using a surface SAE Connector.
 I hook that directly to my battery via the PDM.
-I then route it through my tank-bag using a separate Entry Cable Adapter, and then finally convert it to two USB Ports.
+I then route it through my tank-bag using a separate Entry Cable Adapter, and then finally convert it to two USB Ports. |

 Also, Magnetic Charging Cords come in real handy, as they protect your phone's charging port from damage done by all the bumps in the road.